-- Less time is spent in your house, as there are twice as many cleaners, which may be better for busy households.
+- Less time is spent in your house, as there are twice as many cleaning professionals, which may be better for busy households.

-- Because the company employ lots of staff, there should be someone to cover sick days, school holidays, and illness, therefore, there should be fewer cancellations to affect your home cleaning schedule.
+- Because the house cleaning company employ lots of staff, there should be someone to cover sick days, school holidays, and illness, therefore, there should be fewer cancellations to affect your home cleaning schedule.

-- Weekend and evening slots are often available if there is a crew to cover these hours.
+- Weekend and evening cleaning services are often available if there is a crew to cover these hours.

 How to find a cleaning lady you can trust.